alexanderczigler/dotfiles/README.md

 # linux

 This is where I keep scripts and profile related things for my linux installations.
 My desktop and laptop run arch linux so that is the main focus.
-If you happen to find anything here useful, please feel free to take it!
+If you happen to find any of this useful, please feel free to use it!

 ## Arch linux (workstation)